Ashok Patki: Early career and success

 Since childhood, Patki started playing two Indian musical instruments – Tabla and Harmonium.
 Patki practised his musical skills with his neighbour and then struggling music composer Sudhir Phadke.
 During initial days, Patki accompanied his sister Meena for her musical programs with local orchestra.
 He was later introduced to the Marathi entertainment industry by singer-composer Jitendra Abhisheki and started composing music for children's stage plays.

 Patki worked as an assistant with Jitendra Abhisheki for background music for theatre and S. D. Burman, Shankar Jaikishan, R. D. Burman, Robin Banerjee for film music.
 The flutist Pandit Hariprasad Chaurasia made Patki certified musician for All India Radio.
 Patki had started his career as a composer with a devotional album for singer Suman Kalyanpur's album Gaani- Ekdach Yave Sakhya and later accompanied her as a composer for her stage shows abroad.
 He also started composing music for Marathi theatre with the plays like "Moruchi Mavshi", "Bramhachari" and "Eka Lagnachi Gostha".
 Patki worked in the advertising field and composed more than 5000 jingles.
-His first jingle was for Dhantak's Double B soap which was played on Aakashwani everyday at 8am for over 2 decades.
+His first jingle was for Dhantak's Double B soap; it was played on Aakashwani every day at 8 am for over 2 decades.
 Some of his very popular jingles includes "Dhara Dhara", "Jhandu Baam" and "Santoor".

 Patki shot to fame with his song and accompanying video promoting national integration and unity in diversity, "Mile Sur Mera Tumhara".
 The song was composed by Patki, co-composed and arranged by Louis Banks, with lyrics by Piyush Pandey.
 The song achieved critical acclaim and is considered as "The unofficial Indian anthem".
 He has been awarded with Indian National Film Award for Best Music Direction at 54th National Film Awards in 2006 for a Konkani film, Antarnaad.